MirkoMilanovic/Website_Blocker/README.md

 # Website_Blocker
-This app blocks specific websites in some specific time span during the day.
+This Python app blocks specific websites in some specific time span during the day.